LBNL-UCB-STI/beam/docs/inputs.rst

 * physsim.parbprsim.numberOfClusters: the number of clusters for PARBPR physsim.
 * physsim.parbprsim.syncInterval: The sync interval in seconds for PARBPRsim.
 When the sim time reaches this interval in a particular cluster then it waits for the other clusters at that time point.
 * physsim.overwriteRoadTypeProperties: It allows to override attributes for certain types of links.
+* physsim.maxSpeedInference.enabled: enables max speed inference by road type from Open Street Map data.
+* physsim.maxSpeedInference.type: Possible types of inference: MEAN, MEDIAN.
+* physsim.duplicatePTE.fractionOfEventsToDuplicate: fraction of PathTraversal events to be duplicated.
+It allows to increase physSim population without increasing agentSim population.
+The idea behind that is the following - bigger physSim population allows to use higher values of flowCapacityFactor thus reducing the rounding error for links capacity.
+This should allow better speed calibration without too high agentSim population.
+* physsim.duplicatePTE.departureTimeShiftMin: min departure time shift in seconds.
+* physsim.duplicatePTE.departureTimeShiftMax: max departure time shift in seconds.
+* physsim.network.removeIslands: Removes not connected areas from the network.
+For a small test OSM map (10-20 nodes) it might be possible that R5 TransportNetwork would incorrectly consider all nodes to be an island and will remove it.
+Set this to `false` to override that.

 Routing Configuration
 ^^^^^^^^^^^^^^^^^^^^^